MaxV6ft4/stock-analysis/README.md

 # stock-analysis
-analysis on DQ stock for Steve's parents
+analysis on clean energy stocks for Steve's parents